araprak/Invmgmsql/ReadMe.md

 - Use the system to manage inventory, track sales, and generate invoices.
 - Query the database to retrieve information about products, customers, and transactions.
 - Modify and extend the system to fit your unique inventory management requirements.

+## Conclusion

+The Inventory Management System is a versatile and powerful SQL-based solution that can help businesses of all sizes improve their inventory management, sales tracking, and invoice generation processes.
+It is also highly customizable, making it a valuable tool for businesses with unique inventory management needs.